General WordPress optimization techniques

 • Firebug — A very handy tool that displays what is loading and how long it takes.

-• YSlow — A companion to Firebug that can provide some pointers on what to fix and how.
+• YSlow — A tool that provides some pointers on what to fix and how.

 • Web Inspector — Built into Chrome and Safari, it provides much of the same information as Firebug.